orb-lang/cluster/doc/md/clade.md

 # Clade

-  This is gonna be fun\!
+  Clades are a cluster protocol for creating a family of related metatables, one where the members may not be known in advance\.

+The motive is working with syntax trees, which are our primary subject of focus in bridge\.

-## Motive
+## Structure

-In Espalier, we build the behaviors of our parsed data out of Nodes\.

-It's characteristic to have a base class for a given Grammar, and hand roll a bunch of extensions of it, then return a table of metatables\.

-If a class isn't shadowed by a table, then it inherits from the base class, which we put at `[1]` in the table\.

-A Clade is a way of doing this which solves the problems with how I have been doing this\.

-Namely:

-#### Verbosity

-I shouldn't need to define the subfields of a clade explicitly, just start assigning behaviors to it and get to work\.

-#### Nonlocality

-I have to either split the tables up into modules or cram them all into one place\.

-What I want to do is specify the specializations of a given method as a cassette which I can add to the clade, so that something like `:toLua` lives in one place\.

-Some of these 'metatables' are entire Grammars, and do belong in their own file\.
-This means clades need to be constructable from discrete modules, and we should do this without circular requiring squads or lazy loading\.
+  Inheritance is normally bespoke, as is the subsequent relationship between related species\.
+In clade, we generate a whole named collection of descendants, known as phyles, which the clade maintains as a single structure\.

+Clade being part of cluster, a clade is based on a single cluster genus, which we refer to as the basis\.
+This genus is created by the author, and the seed passed to clade, which returns a clade\.

+One way in which clades differ from ordinary genera is that their name is an essential part of their identity\.
+Cluster will provide a protocol for associating names with genres, but normally the naming convention is just that, a convention\.

+The phyla of a given clade are organized by name, which we call a 'tag'\.

-## Clade
+### The Clade Table

-Clades need the same seed/tape/metas triplet as orders do, but it behooves us to keep them together in one table\.

-The straightforward way to do this is simply to return a table with `seed`, `tape`, and `meta` fields\.
-So that's what we're going to do\.

-This is probably not all the fields, since we have traits to reckon with, and vectors\.

-I'll probably make operations on the clade functions of the Clade table, rather than giving Clade's methods which is a bit of a smell given that any Clade manipulation should be at 'load time', a concept which is admittedly underdefined\.

-In fact, let's talk a bit about that vocabulary\.
+Within the clade, each phylum is an ordinary clusder genre, specific to the order/genus which is its basis\.

+Since each genre is a triplet of seed, tape, and meta, the clade has fields `seed`, `tape`, and `meta`, following our usual convention of key/value maps being in the singular\.

+The basis is found at `[1]` on each of those fields\.

+The tape is special, because we allow it to create a new genus when indexed\.
+So we return the tape after the clade, for ergonomic reasons\.

+In addition to phyla, which are based on ordinary specialization aka inheritance, clades have a system for disciplined composition of cross\-cutting concerns\.

+These are provided with three more tables, on slots `quality`, `trait`, and `vector`\.

-#### Qualia, Traits, and Vectors
+### Qualia, Traits, and Vectors

-Qualia are how we provide cross\-cutting categories within a clade\.
+Qualia are simply named features which phyla have in common\.

-This is a map of strings to a set of phyla, we call these strings 'traits', the names of phyla we call 'tags' a la XML\.
+The `quality` slot carries a map of symbols to a set of phylum tags, the keys of which we call traits\.

-Traits and tags share a namespace in the clade; a string must be one or the other\.
+Traits and tags share a namespace in the clade; a symbol must be one or the other\.

 If qualia map traits to tags, what are traits?
 They map to additional state,